School Committee - February 08, 2024

 So that's meeting with administrators, getting feedback from coordinators in order to develop our plan.

-We calculate the costs to comply with contractual obligations and legal mandates, as well as looking at enrollment class sizes and student needs.
+We calculate the cost to comply with contractual obligations and legal mandates as well as looking at enrollment class sizes and student needs.

 We look to maximize resources by restructuring, shifting, and reducing as possible.